-MANIAC: Krashen’s 6 Hypotheses This is an acronym that will help you to remember six of Dr. Stephen Krashen’s hypotheses about language acquisition, and how they can be applied in the classroom.
-This document is based on, 1) High school and college student reactions when I have taught these concepts to them, 2) Graduate college student questions in university courses where I have been a regular guest speaker over the years, and 3) questions and comments by colleagues at conferences and in online forums over the past 20 years.
+MANIAC: Krashen’s 6 Hypotheses This is an acronym that will help you to remember the WHY of teaching: Six of Dr. Stephen Krashen’s hypotheses about language acquisition, and how they can be applied in the classroom.
+This document is based on, 1) High school and college student reactions when I have taught these concepts to them in language classes, 2) Graduate college student questions in university methods of teaching courses where I have been a guest lecturer, and 3) Questions and comments by colleagues at conferences and in online forums.

-SCRIMP Are you scrimping on essential practices that could make your input / teaching more effective, memorable and long-lasting?
-If you want to engage students, you cannot afford to SCRIMP on any of these elements in your teaching.
-Quality comprehensible Input-based teaching is: Sustainable, Comprehensible, Repeated, Interesting, Meaningful and Personalized.
-Don’t SCRIMP on the kind of input that keeps students engaged and teachers enthused.
+SCRIMP: Essential Teaching Practices Here’s another acronym to remind you of some important HOW’s of teaching.
+Are you scrimping on essential practices that can make your teaching more effective, memorable, and long-lasting?
+If you want to engage students and get them to acquire language, you cannot afford to SCRIMP on any of these elements in your teaching.
+Quality comprehension-based teaching uses input that is: Sustainable, Comprehensible, Repeated, Interesting and personalized.
+Do not SCRIMP on the kind of input that keeps students engaged and keeps teachers enthused.

 The elements in SCRIMP access both the fast and the slow thinking systems in the brain, the emotional and the intellectual, the subconscious and the conscious.
-Getting students to use both systems makes learning stick.
-Here are the practical and tactical ways to teach effectively that I am known for.
+Getting students to use both of these thinking systems makes learning stick.
+These are practical and tactical ways to teach.

 Sample Schedule This sample schedule, incorporating comprehensible input techniques, also allows for your own favorite techniques.
 Page 1 is the bare bones version, page 2 is expanded and more descriptive.